ZlomenyMesic/Bomberman/README.md

 Collecting the treasure will earn you a random score between 160 and 1260.
 Entering the exit portal will teleport you to the next level.
-There is also a small chance that other items will generate, those are: Wheelchair - gives you slowness for 3 seconds and Trap - can kill you or a floater.
+There is also a small chance that other items will generate, those are: wheelchair (makes you 50% slower for 3 seconds) and trap (kills anyone who gets caught in it).

 ## Key binds